RobertBail/T2A2_Lost_property_API/README.md

 ### The updated ERD during completion/development of app
 ![Updated ERD](./docs/UpdatedERD.png)

 Normalisation is a technique for database design which is used to organise tables in a way that reduces redundancy and dependency of data (North & Xu 2021).
 The main objective of normalisation is that a table is about a specific topic and only supporting topics are included, which minimizes duplicate data, avoids data modification issues, and simplifies queries (North & Xu 2021).
 I did aim to follow this logic with the Lost Property database, such as having the Staff table related to register/login purposes, the StaffProfile table for a few staff personal details, the Items table for the item details, and ClaimedBy to indicate who has claimed it and when.
 Early on, I thought of putting date_found and time_found in the "Found_By" table, but later thought these were more appropriate under Item details, and having EnteredBy/StaffProfile for more staff personal details.
+For a while I was wondering if there were any other attributes to add in StaffProfile, but couldn't think of anything else necessary or useful.

+Implementing "unique=True" for attributes such as staff_email in Staff and email in ClaimedBy could assist with minimizing duplicate data, and help data integrity, ie. this data belonging only to that logged-in staff member.
+I also tried to use mostly unique attribute names in each model/table, ie. attribute names relevant to respective models/tables, also to avoid confusion and "Don't Repeat Yourself", such as "staff_name" under StaffProfile, "item_name" under Item, and "name" under ClaimedBy for the claimer's name, along with their contact details.
+However, I thought it would be helpful to record the date, ie. date_found and date_claimed in Item and ClaimedBy respectively, because it might useful for the item's owner to know "yes that would be mine", when approximately they left the item, and then to inform staff or customers when the item has been claimed, eg. if the owner needs to come and collect it later.
+I kept time, ie. time_found, only to Item.

+Implementing "nullable=False" for some attributes, particularly in the Staff and StaffProfile tables, could also help prevent insertion anomalies, which can be a problem in non-normalized databases, the Staff table also being more vital for login/auth purposes.

 References:
 North, S & Xu, X 2021 "Introduction to Database Systems, 2nd Edition", Kennesaw State University, accessed 28 July 2024, https://alg.manifoldapp.org/read/introduction-to-database-systems/section/039a1438-ece4-4917-9596-254de7d52fd6#:~:text=Normalization%20is%20a%20technique%20in,all%20by%20using%20entity%20relationships.